-Phenylalanine supplements are most commonly used to help treat PMS (premenstrual syndrome), depression and general malaise.
+Phenylalanine supplements are most commonly used to help treat PMS (premenstrual syndrome), depression, and general malaise.
 (It can also be used as a natural treatment for chronic pain.)

 As mentioned above, tyrosine is produced by phenylalanine.
 Tyrosine helps to maintain a good level of energy and can help to establish a good, strong metabolism.

-You can use tyrosine with phenylalanine if one is not working effectively for you: there is no danger of overdosing, either, because there is a limited amount that your body can assimilate.
+You can use tyrosine with phenylalanine if one is not working effectively for you.
+There is no danger of overdosing, either, because there is a limited amount that your body can assimilate.

 It can also help to level out even extreme mood swings.
-This amino acid does not actually increase your energy levels, however.
+This amino acid does not increase your energy levels, however.
 Instead, people often take it just before bed to get themselves feeling relaxed.

 Do not let the long and scary-sounding names of all these amino acids put you off: they are all naturally occurring and very good for you if your body is going to work correctly; they are essential.